isabelfuentes7/Axxess-the-Vaxx/README.md

 An application like this will help stop the spread of COVID-19 virus and the Delta Variant.

 This can be used on a mobile device or desktop.

+api for automatic location: does not work because it does not run on https.